Neosperience/TJBinder/README.md

 Introduction
 ------------

 This section explains why and when `TJBinder` is useful for you in a kind of storytelling style.
-If you want to jump straight inside the details continue reading with the [next section][2].
+If you want to jump straight inside the details continue reading with the next section.

 **The problem**